john-k-walton/Prologue-Oscillators/README.md

-**PlaitsXplorer for Prologue - Full Front Panel Modulation control**
+**PlaitsXplorer for Prologue - Full Front Panel MultiEngine Modulation Control**

 *"It's like a having a whole Modular inside and outside your keyboard!"*